fallen-icarus/cardano-loans/README.md

 Lock and the Key NFT) moved during this transaction: one must still be attached to the collateral UTxO and the other must go to the new address.
 The new `lenderAddress` will be set to wherever the Key NFT ends up.
-The address is set to the destination of the Key NFT because, if it was enough for the Key NFT to just move, malicious frontends could deliberately choose the UTxO with the Key NFT and return the NFT as change in an unrelated transaction for Alice.
-Alice would still own the Key NFT, but the malicious frontend could have updated the `lenderAddress` for Alice's loan without Alice noticing.
-By requiring the new address to be the destination of the Key NFT, Alice is much more likely to notice malicious behavior since it is much easier to detect the withdrawal of assets from an address; the malicious frontend would have to steal the Key NFT to change Alice's lender address.
+The address is set to the destination of the Key NFT because, if it was enough for the Key NFT to just move, malicious front-ends could deliberately choose the UTxO with the Key NFT and return the NFT as change in an unrelated transaction for Alice.
+Alice would still own the Key NFT, but the malicious front-end could have updated the `lenderAddress` for Alice's loan without Alice noticing.
+By requiring the new address to be the destination of the Key NFT, Alice is much more likely to notice malicious behavior since it is much easier to detect the withdrawal of assets from an address; the malicious front-end would have to steal the Key NFT to change Alice's lender address.
 The spending redeemer is used to tell the script where to expect the Key NFT; this improves performance.